 - across both FSM and RMI, approximately 10,000 school-aged children in up to 50 schools and surrounding communities becoming more aware of climate change and disaster risks; and

-- 54 Australian scholarship awardees from FSM having completed tertiary studies in Australia and the region since 1996.
+- 146 Australia Awards holders from FSM have received support for studies in Australia and the region since 2007.

 Our changing program